Pazdikan/compdbd.fyi/content/Best Of.md

   - bo7
   - bo9
 title: Best of (BO3)
+description: '"Best Of" decides winners in match series - no ties, last set is the tie-breaker.
+Read the full article to learn more...'
 ---

 **Best of**, usually abbreviated as **BO** followed by a number (usually 3 or 5), is a way to decide a winner in a series of matches.
 The idea is that the number (X) can't be divided by 2, which means there can't be a tie.
 The final match acts as a tie-breaker, so *Best Of* numbers are always odd.